-Though there are many models that include whole-community dynamics, they often vary in geographic and taxonomic scale.
-Dynamic global vegetation models (DGVM), for example, simulate broad classes of plants as plant functional types (PFTs) with explicit mechanisms for fine-scale processes such as photosynthesis, growth and carbon cycling.
-DGVMs are now often coupled with Earth system models to incorporate feedbacks between environment and vegetation for improved climate predictions.
-One such model is the Joint UK Land and Environment Simulator (JULES), which originally classified plants in up to five functional groups; broad-leaved and needle-leaved trees, C3 and C4 grasses, and shrubs \citep{Mercado2011}.
-Coupled DGVMs are adept at answering questions about the direct and indirect effects of climate change and disturbance on different vegetation types.
-However, although improvements have been made to include more detailed functional groups in JULES \citep{Harper2016}, such coarse ecological groups undoubtedly limit the use of DGVMs in conservation planning, or for exploring differential within-group responses to changing environments \citep{Thuiller2008}.
-Equally, the models are primarily forced by detailed historical reconstructions and future climate predictions and they often lack direct input of anthropogenic disturbance, such as habitat loss or land-use change \citep{Quillet2010}.
+Many models do include whole-community dynamics at varying geographic and taxonomic scopes.
+Dynamic global vegetation models (DGVMs) simulate broad species classes as plant functional types (PFTs), with explicit mechanisms for processes including photosynthesis, growth and carbon cycling.
+DGVMs can be coupled with Earth system models incorporating feedbacks between environment and vegetation for improved climate predictions.
+For example, the Joint UK Land and Environment Simulator (JULES) formerly classified plants into only five functional groups: broad-leaved and needle-leaved trees, C3 and C4 grasses, and shrubs \citep{Mercado2011}.
+Coupled DGVMs are adept at modelling direct and indirect effects of climate change and disturbance on different vegetation types.
+However, although improvements include more detailed functional groups in JULES \citep{Harper2016}, these coarse PFTs limit the use of DGVMs in conservation planning, or differential within-group responses to changing environments \citep{Thuiller2008}.
+Equally, such models are primarily forced by detailed historical reconstructions and future climate predictions and often lack direct inputs of anthropogenic disturbance, such as habitat loss or land-use change \citep{Quillet2010}.